 It’s clear that demand for exercise in groups is as strong as ever.
 People currently participating in classes know their Body Pump from their Body Combat, they are wearing the latest fitness technology and debate on the benefits and accuracy of a FitBit versus Myzone versus Garmin.
 Classes have evolved from 80s style, instructional based delivery, or have they?
 With savvy participants with high expectations, have we as instructors moved with the times too?

 We are in a technology driven world where most people have their heads in a phone, tablet or computer for hours and hours during the day.
 Like it or not, technology has changed our behaviour and it has made it into the Group Exercise world too.
 Looking at the Group Cycle space alone, Cyclebeat studio in the City uses technology to display power output in real time on a big screen at the front of the studio.
-Virgin Active launched a bespoke, innovative concept, The Pack, last year ‘gamifying’ the class where three teams compete with each other during various speed, cadence and power based challenges.
-David Lloyd has invested in a suite of technology driven cycle classes such as Les Mill Virtual RPM, Sufferfest and instructor lead concepts like Stages Flight and The Trip from Les Mills.
-Nuffield have recently launched NuCycle, a concept using ICG’s Coach by Colour, Digme Fitness in London uses Digme studios in London use Spivi technology that combines information on riders displaying it during the class and storing it so that participants can track their progreSS. this is just a small list that is expanding wider than Cycle studios.
+Virgin Active launched a bespoke, innovative concept, The Pack, last year gamifying the class where three teams compete with each other during various speed, cadence and power based challenges.
+David Lloyd has invested in a suite of technology driven cycle classes such as Les Mills Virtual RPM, Sufferfest and instructor lead concepts like Stages Flight and The Trip from Les Mills.
+Nuffield have recently launched NuCycle, a concept using ICG’s Coach by Colour, Digme Fitness in London uses sophisticated technology that combines information on riders displaying it during the class and storing it so that participants can track their progress and this is just a small list that is expanding wider than Cycle studios.

 I taught a Yoga class recently at a health club and heard one of the voices of a well known presenter based abroad as I walked by the Cycle studio.
 The class was almost in a peak time slot and there were a bunch of members enjoying the class.
 Before the Yoga class I taught, the members told me that they tried out a virtual Yoga class at another branch and now go weekly to this session to be taught on screen by the wonderful Matt Miller, founder of Broga.